KatherineMichel/setting-up-an-open-source-project/README.md

 ## .env

+A .env file is a dotfile used to store environmental variables.
+Beware pushing a .env file to a public repo.
+Include the .env in the .gitignore (see below), or, set the environmental variables through the command line/bash or host dashboard.

 ## .gitignore

 When running code locally, some files may be generated that are only for your own local use.
 A .gitignore is a dotfile used to instruct Git to not include these files when pushing code to GitHub, where they would be unncessary.
 GitHub provides .gitignore templates that vary by language or framework.
 Alternatively, files to be ignored can be stores in hidden folders named .git/info/exclude.